-In January 2016 Leigh Cassell registered the dHL as a not-for-profit organization to expand the library and create even more authentic experiential learning opportunities, programs, and resources for Canadian teachers and students.
+In January 2016 Leigh Cassell registered the dHL as a not-for-profit organization in order to create even more authentic experiential learning programs, connections, resources and educational experiences for Canadian teachers and students.

-Today, experts around the world are sharing their educational programs, knowledge, skills and experiences with students to help enrich our classroom programs and provide support for teachers.
+Today, industry leaders and experts around the world are sharing their educational programs, knowledge, skills and experiences with students to help enrich our classroom programs and provide support for teachers.
 Field trips and guest speakers are expensive, and in many cases the distances are far too great for students to travel.
-As a result, teachers can offer only a few of these unique learning opportunities over the course of the school year.
-The Digital Human Library is a resource that provides teachers and students with unlimited access to to a free educational human library.
+As a result, teachers can offer only a few of these unique learning experiences over the course of the school year.
+The Digital Human Library is a resource that provides teachers and students with unlimited access to unique and authentic opportunities for connections-based learning.

-Every week thousands of Canadian teachers are using the Digital Human Library to connect students with experts and bring the field trip experience into their classrooms.
+Today there are hundreds of Digital Human Library Experts offering free educational programs that can be shared with teachers and students in their classrooms using video conferencing technology.
+And every week thousands of Canadian teachers are using the Digital Human Library to bring the field trip experience into their classrooms.
 As the Digital Human Library continues to grow, and connect more Canadian teachers and students with experts around the world, we hope to inspire other teachers to think differently about how they engage their students with the curriculum.

 For more information about how you can help shape the future of education through connections-based learning, or to register as an a Teacher or an Expert, please visit the Digital Human Library website or contact Leigh Cassell.